22001064/22001064-COM104-yogaApp/README.md

 - Password reset and email verification
 - Add tasks and deadlines dashboard
 - Use PostgreSQL in production
-- Deploy on Heroku or Render
+- Deploy on Heroku, AWS or Render
 - Add JWT token support for persistent secure login